 One-of-a-kind waterfront penthouse with 3 bedrooms plus den and spectacular panoramic riverscape from 5,000 sqft terrace: private heated pool and spa with waterfall, fountain, extensive gardens, abundant elegant outdoor living and dining venues.
-Thoroughly custom architectural masterpiece with generously scaled rooms, fireplaces in four, luxurious master bath, 3-car parking.
+Thoroughly custom architectural masterpiece with generously scaled rooms, three fireplaces, luxurious master bath, 2-car parking.
 Full service class A building.